Dua for Marriage: Islamic Prayers for Love and Nikah.

 4. “True marital happiness comes not from lavish weddings but from building a home where Allah is remembered.”

-5. “An Islamic wedding should reflect modesty, simplicity and gratitude – qualities that strengthen the marriage.
+5. “An Islamic wedding should reflect modesty, simplicity, and gratitude—qualities that strengthen the marriage.

 The Importance of Marriage in Islam: A Sacred Bond & Complete Half of Faith

 Marriage in Islam is not merely a social contract but a divinely ordained institution that fulfills half of a Muslim’s faith.
-The Quran and Sunnah emphasize marriage as a spiritual commitment, a means of attaining tranquility, and a protection against sin.
+The Quran and Sunnah emphasize marriage as a spiritual commitment, a means of attaining tranquillity, and a protection against sin.
 Allah says in the Quran:

-“And among His signs is that He created for you mates from among yourselves, that you may dwell in tranquility with them, and He has put love and mercy between your hearts.”
-(Quran 30:21)
+“And among His signs is that He created for you mates from among yourselves, that you may dwell in tranquility with them, and He has put love and mercy between your hearts” (Quran 30:21)

 This verse highlights that marriage is rooted in love (mawaddah), mercy (rahmah), and peace (sakinah)—qualities that strengthen both the individual and the community.
 The Prophet Muhammad (ﷺ) further stressed its significance: